hphelion/documentation/community/community.release-notes.md

 ##Features in HP Helion OpenStack Community## {#features}

+The following sections list the features in the current version, 1.4, and previous versions.

+### Features in HP Helion OpenStack Community 1.4

+**Additional overcloud controllers for high availability** &mdash; The number of installed overcloud controller nodes has been increased to 3.
+The additional nodes should allow Community to continue operating if a single control node fails.
+Previously, the Community edition installed a single overcloud controller node.

+**Icinga monitoring support** &mdash; Icinga 2 is an open source monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.
+For more information, see the [Icinga web site](https://www.icinga.org/).

+### Features in HP Helion OpenStack Community GA

 **Pure OpenStack technology** &mdash; This edition allows you to experience a cloud deployment using [OpenStack TripleO](https://wiki.openstack.org/wiki/TripleO).

 **Speeds cloud service delivery** &mdash; Outstanding launch pad for your small-scale open cloud environment or proof-of-concept cloud services, with simple, fast creation of cloud environments and applications to speed business value.